aws-samples/amazon-sagemaker-local-mode/WINDOWS_INSTALLATION.md

 # SageMaker Local Mode on Windows

+##  Default Windows paths will cause an error!
 SageMaker Local Mode will not work on Windows unless you install WSL 2 and then, a Linux distro (Ubuntu is the default).

 If you try to run the examples in this repo, you'll eventually get `TypeError: object of type 'int' has no len()` error after completing the training job.